bgoonz/gists-revamp/by-extension/markdown/Fundamental-Javascript-Concepts-You-Should.md

 - <span id="670d">`var` - outdated, may or may not be reassigned, scoped to function. can be not just reassigned, but also redeclared!</span>
 - <span id="b254">a variable will always evaluate to the value it contains regardless of how it was declared</span>
 - <span id="aace">Explain the difference between `const`, `let`, and `var` declarations</span>
-- <span id="5d79">`var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignment) is “hoisted”</span>
+- <span id="5d79">`var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignment) is "hoisted"</span>
 - <span id="a54b">so it will exist in memory as “undefined” which is bad and unpredictable</span>
-- <span id="2dc2">`var` will also allow you to redeclare a variable, while `let` or `const` will raise a syntax error. you shouldn’t be able to do that!</span>
+- <span id="2dc2">`var` will also allow you to redeclare a variable, while `let` or `const` will raise a syntax error. you shouldn't be able to do that!</span>
-- <span id="1f74">`const` won’t let you reassign a variable, but if it points to a mutable object, you will still be able to change the value by mutating the object</span>
+- <span id="1f74">`const` won't let you reassign a variable, but if it points to a mutable object, you will still be able to change the value by mutating the object</span>
 - <span id="2c20">block-scoped variables allow new variables with the same name in new scopes</span>
 - <span id="c3d4">block-scoped still performs hoisting of all variables within the block, but it doesn’t initialize to the value of `undefined` like `var` does, so it throws a specific reference error if you try to access the value before it has been declared</span>
 - <span id="f797">if you do not use `var` or `let` or `const` when initializing, it will be declared as global—THIS IS BAD</span>